YoonsooH/WormLab-Thrash-Rate/README.md

 * **Non-WormLab Users:** Ensure your `.csv` contains at least these columns:
     * `Frame`: Sequence of frames.
     * `Time`: Timekeeping data.
     * `1`: A "track" column containing numerical data of the body bending angle.
-(Additional numerical columns for multiple tracks are supported).
+(Additional numerical columns for multiple tracks is supported).

 ---